BDC Hamburger Icon

 Hospitality industry events like the Welcome Conference and Southern Foodways Symposium are excellent opportunities to connect with experts.
 These events are full of successful professionals with expertise and contacts to share.

 Meeting people face-to-face is much more impactful than sending an email or speaking over the phone.
 The hospitality industry places high importance on creating experiences and relationships with customers and investors.
-Therefore, attending events where you can meet industry professionals can contribute to your business’s success while you get to share your passions and get your questions answered.
+Therefore, attending events where you can meet industry professionals can contribute to your business’s success while simultaneously allowing you to share your passions and get your questions answered.

 5. Reach out to industry professionals directly.